 The options here are endless, as you can place QR codes in emails, websites, videos, social posts, and anywhere else to encourage customers to act.
 What ways could you use a QR code-based digital wallet to grow your business?

 What About Data Security & Privacy?

 It seems like every day there’s another news story about a data breach, privacy scandal, or headline of Big Tech using the data they capture for their own gain.
-With that, governments have begun cracking down on the amounts and types of data tech companies can and cannot collect.
+With that, governments have begun cracking down on the amount and type of data tech companies can and cannot collect.